opensciencegrid/user-school-2019/docs/materials/day1/part4-ex3-submit-osg.md

 Mapping your jobs
 -----------------

-As before, you will be using <http://www.mapcustomizer.com/> from `osg-learn.chtc.wisc.edu` to visualize where your jobs have landed in the OSG.
+As before, you will be using <http://www.mapcustomizer.com/> to visualize where your jobs have landed in the OSG.
 Copy and paste the collated results from your job output into the bulk creation text box at the bottom of the screen.
 Where did your jobs end up?